 Cut the beef brisket into 1-inch cubes.
 Any stew meat will work well here, such as shank, chuck roast, short ribs.

-- Add the beef along with 2 tbsp of Chinese cooking wine to deglaze whatever that is stuck at the bottom of the clay pot.
+- Add the beef along with 2 tbsp of Chinese cooking wine.
 Keep mixing until all the meat is coated nicely.
+The cooking wine will deglaze whatever that is stuck at the bottom of the your pot.

-Bring this to a boil.
-And add some salt (I used 1 tbsp) to adjust the flavor.
-We will let this simmer on low heat for 2 hours.
-Make sure you check the liquid level once in a while.
+- Add water and coconut milk.
+The liquid amount should be enough to cover all the meat.
+Bring this to a boil and add some salt to adjust the flavor.
+Simmer on low heat for 2 hours.
+Make sure to check the liquid level once in a while.
 Add hot water as needed because everybody's stove is different, you don’t want it to evaporate too much.

 - Peel the potatoes and cut into chunks.
 Add to the claypot and cook for another 30 minutes.
 You can also use carrot, or daikon radish instead.